mbalcerzak/Code4Life_MAB/README.md

 ## Task 3

 Write a SQL query, in which you will retrieve the information about the students who scored a 4 and above on their algebra exam.
-Use the following tables